Easy homemade strawberry herb Jam is made without pectin, only 4-ingredients with a choice of herbs that enhance the sweetness of strawberries.

 - Farm Fresh Strawberry Tarts – Of course we must have a strawberry tart in a buttery pastry with a coconut custard tucked inside.

-Even though I grow a few strawberry plants, when strawberry picking season begins, I want to experience the excitement with others!
+Even though I grow a few strawberry plants, when strawberry picking season begins, I want to experience the excitement with others, so I make sure to visit a local ‘Pick Your Own Strawberry’ farm!

 Fresh, sweet, juicy strawberries can be bought nearly year round, so why not make a quick jam out of them.

-It will last for about a week in the fridge and several months in the freezer.
+This easy herb strawberry jam will last for about a week to ten days in the fridge and several months in the freezer.

 Strawberry jam is delicious as a spread on tea sandwiches, drizzled down a scoop of vanilla ice cream for sure, but let’s stretch your appetite for something totally whimsical: Button Cups!

-Button Cups With Thyme Strawberry Jam and Almond Butter
+Button Cups With Herb Strawberry Jam and Almond Butter

 Button cups are something whimsical I made for a television cooking show, The Great American Recipe on PBS.

-These button cups, which are shortbread cookies, filled with strawberry jam and almond butter, which I made all of the elements on set in 60-minutes.
+These button cups, which are shortbread cookies, filled with strawberry jam and almond butter, wowed the judges, especially since I made every aspect of them in 60-minutes!

 Having created these button cups for my daughter’s third birthday, they are loved just as much now that she is thirty!